samhuk/trew-component-starter/README.md

-# 🚀 TREW Starter
+# 🚀 TREW Component Starter

 ## Description
-A Typescript-React-Express-Webpack web application starter.
+A Typescript-React-Express-Webpack web component starter.
 This is suitable for a medium to large scale web app, containing most of what you will need, with the exception of deployment-specific aspects such as configuration for https, docker swarm, and so on.

 Aspects:
 * **Typescript** for *all* files